Improved lower bounds on the on-line chain partitioning of posets of bounded dimension: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-In this variant of the game, Anna does not have the luxury of hiding the realizer from Bertha.
-Each round, Anna must present a poset $(X,P)$ with representation in the form of a realizer $R$ of size $d$.
+In this variant of the game, Beth is restricted on the number of linear extensions and must present them to Anna each round.
+In other words, Beth cannot simply throw away the extra linear extensions while keeping only the ones needed.
 Hence, we must be more selective when constructing the linear extensions.
-We modify the strategy $R(k,w)$ again to obtain a new strategy $S(d,w)$ for Anna which will force Bertha to use $(2-\frac{1}{d-1}-o(1))\binom{w+1}{2}$ colors on an $d$-dimensional poset $(X,P)$ of width $w$ presented with representation.
+Similarly to the previous proof, we use the strategies from Section 2 to obtain a new strategy $S(d,w)$ for Beth which will force Anna to use $(2-\frac{1}{d-1}-o(1))\binom{w+1}{2}$ colors on an $d$-dimensional poset $(X,P)$ of width $w$ presented with via a realizer of size $d$.